Stewart-Robertson/Apache-Spark-Assignments/README.md

 This was the final class in the Data Science "Micromasters" course offered by UC San Diego.

-The class was taught by Professor Yoav Freund, the co-creator of the AdaBoost algorithm and these programming assignments constituted the bulk of the work.
+The class was taught by Professor Yoav Freund, the co-creator of the AdaBoost algorithm.

 A summary of the assignments is as follows: